 I am an engaged, volunteer parent at my children’s schools.
 I actively participate in the Burnley-Moran PTO, and serve as the International School of Charlottesville’s Building Committee Chair while the school looks to meet the growing demand of immersion language in our community through interim and long term expansions of its early childhood education programs.

-I am a neighborhood representative on the Belmont Bridge Steering Committee which is resuming its charge this month and I have served on the Board of Directors of Charlottesville Tomorrow who, like me, believes that informed citizens create better communities.
+I served as a neighborhood representative on the Belmont Bridge Steering Committee and have served on the Board of Directors of Charlottesville Tomorrow who, like me, believes that informed citizens create better communities.

 There are also some personal projects I have taken on.
 With the support of my neighborhood Board, I led the effort working with the City on upgrades to the playground at McGuffey Park in 2014 to better serve its smallest of visitors who come from far beyond the downtown neighborhood for outdoor play.
 And, with the support of a neighbor who is also a friend, I have been driving the effort to pursue a rail to trail conversion to create a multiuse pathway that connects the growing northern trails of the City to its center along West Main.